sonofmammon/python-fundamentals/HackerRank/Search/Hash Tables: Ice Cream Parlor.md

 **Output Format**

 Print two space-separated integers denoting the respective indices for the two distinct flavors they choose to purchase in ascending order.
-Recall that each ice cream flavor has a unique ID number in the inclusive range from `1` to .
+Recall that each ice cream flavor has a unique ID number in the inclusive range from `1` to `|cost|`.

 **Sample Input**
 ```
 2
 4